FHantke/brave-browser-wiki/Roadmap.md

 ### Milestone 0.64.x (~May 14, 2019)

 - [ ] Override regional ad-block selection in about:adblock
-- [ ] Ad-block exceptions to be disabled by default and have UI asking to turn on when it is first detected
+- [ ] Ad-block exceptions to be disabled by default and have UI asking to turn on when it is first detected (todo design)
-- [ ] In page translations
+- [ ] In page translations (Jocelyn, in progress)
-- [ ] Ad-block tokenization performance improvements
+- [ ] Ad-block tokenization performance improvements (bbondy)
 - [ ] Ability to compile Brave and produce an Android based APK (nothing close to releasable yet)
 - [ ] Add support for more locales
 - [ ] Smart Tracking Protection (Pranjal, in progress)